j-abed/j-abed.github.io/about.md

 permalink: /about/
 ---

-## About Me

-Welcome to **Jason's Blog**, a space where I share my thoughts, experiences, and insights about technology, software development, and beyond.
+Welcome to my GitHub Pages, a space where I share my thoughts, experiences, and insights about technology, software development, and beyond.

 ### Who Am I?

-I'm Jason, a passionate technologist and lifelong learner based in NYC.
-With a background in technology, digital strategy, and product development, I aim to empower others through innovative solutions and insightful discussions.
-I've worked in big tech & consulting for more than 10 years now, and have an (Master's level) educational background with both an MBA(Fin & Strategy) from NYU and a BSBA from Boston in Finance, Information Systems, and Computer Science
+I'm Jason, a lifelong learner based in NYC with a passion for technology.
+Educationally, and now through my career as a consultant, I have a background in technology, digital strategy, and product development, I aim to empower others through innovative solutions and insightful discussions.
+I've worked in big tech & consulting for more than 10 years now - working with some of the largest companies, and governments, in the world.
+I have a (Master's level) educational background with both an MBA(Fin & Strategy) from NYU and a BSBA from Boston in Finance, Information Systems, and Computer Science

 ### What You'll Find Here